menandmice/micetro_docs/guides/implementation/xdns_redundancy.rst

 1. Go to the **DNS** page.
 2. In the filtering sidebar, select :guilabel:`Primary Zones`, if not already selected. xDNS only supports primary zones.
 3. On the :guilabel:`Actions` menu, select :guilabel:`Add to xDNS profile`.
-You can also select this option on the Row :guilabel:`...` menu.
+You can also select this option on the row :guilabel:`...` menu.

    .. image:: ../../images/add-to-xdns-profile.png
      :width: 60%